 Macy’s Holiday Windows

-Viewing the Macy’s Holiday Windows on State Street is a time honored Christmas tradition.
+Viewing the Macy’s Holiday Windows on State Street is a time-honored Christmas tradition.
 Founded in 1852, Marshall Field’s started as a small business and slowly grew into a diversified department store.

 Travel down Chicago’s iconic Magnificent Mile to watch the holiday shoppers and capture the festive holiday lights decorating the city.